xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #.
 Manually copy a file called *FEI-SEMServer.exe* from C:\\Program Files\\SerialEM on K3 computer to C:\\Program Files\\SerialEM on scope computer.
 This is a bridge program to control scope by passing the scope function calls from SerialEM main program on remote computer to scope scripting interface.
 Run the program by double clicking on it(it needs to run or SerialEM cannot control scope).

 #.
-On K2 computer, Edit *SerialEMproperties.txt* file in folder C:\\ProgramData\\SerialEM to have proper lines defining network properties.
+On K2 computer, Edit *SerialEMproperties.txt* file in folder C:\\ProgramData\\SerialEM to have proper lines in general property area to define network properties.

 .. code-block:: ruby